I want Rhubarb to be where the important stuff happens.

 Our dinner menu changes frequently based on what comes in from the farms, and the whim of the chefs.
 The menu for Sunday Supper changes each week, and is posted weekly on our website.

 We do allow dogs on our patio.
 Patio seating is first come, first serve.

 CAN I WORK AT RHUBARB?

-We are always lookinf for fine folks interested in being part of our hospitality team.
-Please contact us via the form below.
+We are always looking for fine folks interested in being part of our hospitality team.
+Please head over to see our current employment opportunities.

 WHERE ARE YOU?

 Our address is 7 SW Pack Square.
 We're right in the center of downtown, directly opposite the Pack Memorial on Pack Square.

 have a question for us?

 interested in joining our family of farmers and makers?